 Map services allow others to view and interact with GIS content on the web.
-Map services support visualization and querying, and can be drawn either dynamically from the data or using tiles from a cache.
+Map services support visualization and querying and can be configured to draw dynamically from data or from new or existing cached tiles.

 This workflow explains how to publish a map service with default settings.
 To change the default configuration, see Configure a map service.
-You can also use ArcPy to publish a map service to a stand-alone server.
+You can also use ArcPy to publish a map service to a stand-alone ArcGIS Server site.
 To learn more, see Introduction to arcpy.sharing.

 While in the process of publishing a map service, you may decide to save a service definition instead.
 A service definition compiles information into a single file, allowing you to publish the map service at a later time.
 Information about saving a service definition is included in the workflow below.
 To learn more, see Introduction to saving service definitions.

 To publish a map service, follow these steps: